udayakiran/udayakiran.github.io/_posts/2020-03-12-Collaborative-Web-Browsing-Present-and-Future.md

 ---
 layout: post
-title: "Collaborative Web Browsing.
-Present and Future"
+title: "Collaborative Web Browsing - Present and Future"
 description: "Collaborative web browsing is at a pitoval moment.
 Good to see it getting rolled into utilities such as web browsers, mobile operating systems and etc."
 tags: [Web, Enterprise, Collaboration, Browsers, Product]
 image: